What is Mindfulness?

 What gets lost in popular use

-Mindfulness in the corporate-wellness register often shrinks to focus or stress reduction — useful but partial.
-The serious practice includes the difficult emotions as fully as the pleasant ones; it includes the noticing of one's reactivity, including one's reactivity to the practice itself; it eventually opens onto the deeper insight practices (impermanence, suffering, non-self) that the secular framing tends to skip.
-Reading Tara Brach or Jack Kornfield closes the gap considerably.
+Mindfulness in the corporate-wellness register often shrinks to focus or stress reduction.
+Both are useful, but the reduction is real.
+The serious practice includes difficult emotions as fully as pleasant ones.
+It includes noticing one's own reactivity, even one's reactivity toward the practice itself.
+It eventually opens onto the deeper insight practices covering impermanence, suffering, and non-self.
+Those are the layers the secular framing tends to skip.
+Reading Tara Brach§ or Jack Kornfield§ closes the gap considerably.

 — end of entry —